 - People in general are starting to realise that it takes a full marketing strategy to close someone on an offer.
 There was a good stretch of time earlier when this wasn’t the case and selling something was different to how you’d approach it off the internet.
 The internet is now duplicating the real-life the sales routine.

-So what you write about is important for 2 reasons …
+What you write about is important for 2 reasons …

 Writing good content